rancher/k3os/README.md

 ===========

 Download the ISO from the latest [release](https://github.com/rancher/k3os/releases) and run in VMware, VirtualBox, or KVM.
-The server will automatically boot into a live installation from which you can install to local disk.
-Log in with the user `rancher` and run `sudo config-os`, then reobot.
-Once you've logged in, you can run kubectl to manage the system.
+The server will automatically boot into a live installation.
+Log in with the user `rancher` and run `kubectl`.

+To copy k3os to local disk, after logging in as `rancher` run `sudo os-config`.
+Then remove the ISO from the virtual machine and reboot.

 Configuration
 =============